ServBay MariaDB/MySQL Troubleshooting Guide

 andREVOKE

-- Log in as a user with sufficient privileges, such as root:
+- Log in as a privileged user (e.g. root):

-Database performance degradation can slow down your entire application.
+Database slowdowns can drag down your entire application.

-- Slow Queries: Queries are inefficient, lack indexes, or have poor execution plans.
+- Slow queries: Inefficient SQL, lack of indexes, poor query plans.

 my.cnf